National Museum of Singapore: History

 The museum was established in 1849 by the then Singapore Institution Committee, and is the oldest museum in Singapore, hence its 19th century exterior design.
 Upon establishment, it was known as the Raffles Library and Museum, starting out as a section of a library at the Singapore Institution (Note: Now known as the Raffles Institution.) before moving to 93 Stamford Road in 1887 after several relocations, where it is currently located.
+The museum was designated a National Monument of Singapore on 14 February 1992 by the National Heritage Board.
 Between 1993 and March 2006, it was known as the Singapore History Museum, before it subsequently returned to its present name that was first given in 1965 as the National Museum of Singapore.

-Over the centuries, the National Museum of Singapore has expanded and undergone various expansions and renovations, with a three-and-a-half-year restoration that was completed on 2 December 2006, and was officially reopened on 7 December 2006 by President of Singapore S. R. Nathan and the Minister for Information, Communications and the Arts Lee Boon Yang.
+Over the decades, the National Museum of Singapore has expanded and undergone various expansions and renovations, with a three-and-a-half-year restoration that was completed on 2 December 2006, and was officially reopened on 7 December 2006 by President of Singapore S. R. Nathan and the Minister for Information, Communications and the Arts Lee Boon Yang.
+Its most recent restoration and upgrading works began in September 2023 with staggered gallery closures, and is slated for a full reopening in October 2026.
+The museum remains open in the meantime with exhibitions and programmes.

-The museum was designated a National Monument of Singapore on 14 February 1992 by the National Heritage Board.